 For most travellers, business class offers 90% of the first class experience at 40-60% of the price.
 The core benefits of premium travel — lie-flat bed, lounge access, priority boarding, quality food and drink — are all available in business class.
 First class adds incremental improvements (larger suite, more attentive service, fancier food) but the marginal cost is substantial.

-With BookMyBusinessClass consolidator fares, business class to London starts from $1,590 return.
-First class on the same route starts from $4,200.
+With BookMyBusinessClass consolidator fares, business class to London starts at consolidator pricing (actual fare varies by date and availability).
+First class on the same route is available at consolidator pricing (varies by date and availability).
 For a couple, that is an additional $5,200 for what amounts to a slightly larger seat and more Champagne.
 For most people, that money is better spent on the holiday itself.

 When first class IS worth the upgrade